Statement of Policy Principles

 1. General Principles

 1.1 Humanism is a democratic and ethical life stance which affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
 It stands for the building of a more humane society through ethics based on human and other natural values in a spirit of reason and free inquiry.
-Humanists reject theistic and supernatural views of reality.
+Humanists do not subscribe to theistic and supernatural views of reality.

 1.2 Humanism affirms that our present life is the only life of which we have knowledge, and that our efforts should be directed towards its improvement.

-1.3 Humanism aims at promoting the happiness and well-being of people.
-Humanists endorse the rights of all people to freedom, dignity and the opportunity to develop their potential, through equitable access to human generated knowledge and resources.
+1.3 Humanists aim at promoting the happiness and well-being of people.
+Humanists defend the rights of all people to freedom, dignity and the opportunity to develop their potential, through equitable access to human-generated knowledge and resources.
+Humanists support community engagement and every citizen’s participation in democratic decision-making.

-1.4 Humanists acknowledge and celebrate the great human achievements in the realms of science, technology, mathematics, humanities, music, and the arts.
+1.4 Humanists acknowledge and celebrate the great human achievements in the realms of science, technology, mathematics, humanities, philosophy, music and the arts.

-1.5 Humanism fosters a scientific approach to solving problems and understanding the nature of the universe.
+1.5 Humanism advocates an evidence-based approach to solving problems and understanding the nature of the universe.

-2.1 Humanist ethics are based on the concept of a civil society aimed at integrating the welfare of community interests with the reciprocal obligations of individuals.
+2.1 Humanist ethics are based on the concept of a civil society that balances individual autonomy with community obligations.
 Humanist ethics are not fixed and are reassessed as knowledge and community values change.

 2.2 Personal morality should be shaped by concern for social well-being, and the avoidance of harm to others.
 The well-spring of Humanist ethical and moral behaviour is directed towards the building of a truly civil society.
-Neither fear of punishment nor hope of reward guides Humanist ethics.
+Fear of punishment or hope of reward do not guide Humanist ethics.

-2.3 Humanists believe we are individually and collectively responsible for contributing to actions which alleviate the problems of humankind, especially intolerance, poverty, disease, wars, overpopulation and environmental destruction.
+2.3 Humanists believe we are individually and collectively responsible for contributing to actions that alleviate the problems of humankind, especially intolerance, poverty, disease, wars, overpopulation and environmental destruction.

-2.4 The identification of indigenous people with the land and water should be respected, and these pre-existing rights should be accommodated.
+2.4 The identification of indigenous people with the land and water should be respected, and their pre-existing rights should be accommodated.

-2.5 People unable to care adequately for themself, whether because of illness, psychological or physical disability, or because of economic deprivation or disadvantage, should be supported by the community.
+2.5 People unable to care adequately for themselves, whether because of illness, psychological or physical disability, or because of economic deprivation or disadvantage, should be supported by the community.
+Basic health care should be available to all.

 2.6 Children should be protected from all forms of exploitation and abuse.
 Neglected, abused or homeless children are a social responsibility and should be cared for through community programs.

-3.2 There should be no discrimination against any person on the grounds of gender, race, colour, age and nationality.
+3.2 Humanists oppose discrimination against any person on the grounds of gender, sexual orientation, religion, age, race or nationality.

 3.3 The dignity and privacy of all persons should be respected.
-Irreversible body alteration like circumcision and female genital mutilation should only be available after informed adult consent.
+Irreversible body alteration such as circumcision and female genital modification, except for medical reasons, should only be performed after informed adult consent of the person concerned.

 3.5 Sexual activities between consenting adults should not be subject to legal restrictions.

-3.6 Victimless activities by consenting adults such as prostitution, drug use and gambling should not be penalised, neither should they be commercially encouraged.
+3.6 Victimless ‘crimes’ committed by consenting adults, such as prostitution, drug use and gambling, should not be penalised; neither should they be commercially encouraged.

-4.1 While Humanists reject dogmas, ideologies and belief in the supernatural, they maintain that people have the right to hold and express their personal beliefs.
-Humanists therefore tolerate adherents of peaceful, tolerant religions and ideologies.
+4.1 Humanists maintain that people have the right to hold and express their personal beliefs.

 4.2 Humanists do not seek to impose their beliefs on others and oppose such practices by other groups in the community.

-5.1 Each human is endowed with certain human qualities such as commonsense, creativity, ethics, intuition, memory and the ability to reason.
-Through a life long process of education, these are developed and augmented by exposure to the vast store of human knowledge and experience.
+5.1 Each human is endowed with certain qualities such as common sense, creativity, ethics, intuition, memory and the ability to reason.
+Through a life-long process of education, these are developed and augmented by access to the vast store of human knowledge and experience.

 5.2 Formal, secular education of a high quality should be available to all.
 Basic skills such as numeracy, literacy and critical thinking should be core studies.

-5.3 Social education should cover knowledge of rights and obligations within the full range of human interactions; as children, siblings, team members, friends, partners, parents and members of society.
-Sex education and parenting skills should be part of the secondary school curriculum.
+5.3 Social education should cover knowledge of rights and obligations within the full range of human interactions.
+Sex education and relationship and parenting skills should be parts of the school curriculum.

-5.4 When funded by the State, religious education should be available only in the form of comparative studies – an outline of the basic tenets of various life beliefs, to promote tolerance rather than divisiveness.
+5.4 When funded by the State, religious education should be available only in the form of comparative studies – an outline of the history and basic tenets of various life beliefs – to promote mutual understanding and social cohesion.

 7.1 Humanism affirms that we must live in harmony with other species and protect our environment from damage.

-7.2 Over-population of humans presents one of the greatest threats to our planet and measures of control are urgently needed.
+7.4 Global warming and over-population are among the greatest threats to our planet, and measures of control are urgently needed.